You have probably been eating Kale chips as a salad, in burgers, or something else.

 According to weightloss.ks.gov, you should try to go for darker Kales as they contain more nutrients than paler ones.

-Let us suggest a recipe if you are on a journey to lose weight.
+Let us suggest one of the essential Kale recipes if you are on a journey to lose weight.

 - Half cup of almond Greek or plain Greek yogurt